erubescent/erubescent.github.io/index.md

 layout: default
 ---

-# upcoming:
+# sampleside - api:
-> kitless ~ an easy way to download the best drum/sample kits.
+> an api / frontend interface for submitting drum and sample kits.

 [what does this button do, lmao?](meow)